Matatika/dbt-tap-trello/README.md

 Due to the way [Trello API](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) is structured, we decided to create three tables: `Trello_Boards_tbl`, `Trello_Cards_tbl` and `Trello_list_tbl`.
 These tables were joined together to generate data for the preceding goals.

+### Snowflake

+For [Snowflake](https://www.snowflake.com/) three tables were created to hold dataset for boards, cards and stages in trello.

 ## Cloud hosting and SaaS